Black-headed Trogon

 Colors

-Males feature a soot-black head and throat, metallic green back, and a vibrant lemon-yellow belly.
-Females have a slate-gray head and back with a slightly paler yellow belly.
-Both sexes have a pale blue to white eye-ring.
+Males have a black head and breast, yellow belly, and iridescent greenish-blue back.
+Females feature a slate-gray head and breast with the same yellow belly.
+Both sexes have a pale blue eye-ring.

 Key Features